 - Work on a campaign for repeat business: Encourage previous customers to buy from you again.
 Give them a loyalty incentive or a special offer.

-- Update your website, your portfolio and your social media profiles: Add in any new work you’ve done, write up some case studies, or simply give your About page a refresh to reflect your current business goals.
+- Update your website and your portfolio: Add in any new work you’ve done, write up some case studies, or simply give your About page a refresh to reflect your current business goals.
+Take a moment to look at your business from the outside in.
+If you’ve been busy, it’s been for a reason – be sure to shout about your recent successes!

 - Catch up on all your admin work: Make sure your accounts are up to date.
+This is one thing that is easy to put on the backburner when you’re snowed under.
 Use the opportunity to make a head start on big tasks like filing your tax return.
 Keeping everything in order will make it easier to work efficiently at busier times.

 It’s easy to continue with your usual marketing when you’re busy.
 But in quieter times it can be good to evaluate whether this is the most effective way to market your small business.